blowdart/dotnetSigningWithKeyVaultCertificates/readme.md

 Make a note of the Vault URI, you will need it later.
 Do the same for the Directory ID, this is your Azure Tenant ID.

 Now it's time to upload your certificate.
 In the menu for the Key Vault instance you can see a Settings grouping, with a Certificates menu option.
 Click it and you'll see a `+ Generate / Import` link.
 Click it and change the `Method Of Client Creation` drop down to `Import`.
 Enter a descriptive name for the certificate, and make a note of it, then select the certificate file to upload and enter the pfx password.
+The password is the one you set when you exported the certificate, or the one provided by the CA when you requested a pfx.

 ![The screen for importing a certificate](images/CertificateImport.png)

 Click "`Create`" and your certificate will be uploaded and imported and is now safe and secure inside Key Vault.
 So safe and secure you can't access it.

+ If you don't have a pfx file containing your certificate but the certificate is your Windows Certificate store you can create one by opening `mmc.exe`, use `File > Add/Remove Snap-in`, and select the Certificates snap-in, scope it to the account your certificate is in (typically the My user account).
+Open the Personal\Certificates folder then right click on your certificate, select `All Tasks>Export..` and go through the wizard.
+Make sure to select "Yes, export the private key", then on the security dialog check the Password check box, enter a strong password and change the encryption to be AES256-SHA256.

 ### Granting access to the certificate